 The majority of full-time students carry 15 or 16 credits per semester.
 The UW Center System defines a full-time student as one carrying 12 or more credits.
-(This does not apply to payment of fees: for this purpose only, full time is defined as 8 or more credits.)

-As a new student you may carry a maximum of 17 credits, with one exception-if you are an engineering major, you may begin with a gram of 18 credits.
-In succeeding semesters, engineering majors take up to 21 credits a semester; other majors up to 19 credits, providing their average for the preceding semester was grade B or better.
+As a new student you may carry a maximum of 17 credits for a semester and nine credits for a summer session, with one exception-if you are an engineering major, you may begin with a program of 18 credits.
+In succeeding semesters, engineering majors may take up to 21 credits a semester; other majors up to 19 credits, providing their average for the preceding semester was grade B or better on a minimum of 14 credits.